Archetypum/theSuffocater/CONTRIBUTING.md

 	...
 ```

-- And forget to add at the end of your code:
+- And don't forget to add at the end of your code:

 ```
 if __name__ == "__main__":